influxdata/flux/docs/SPEC.md

 ##### Type variables

-Polymorphism are represented via "type variables" which are specified with a single uppercase letter (`A`, `B`, etc).
+Polymorphic types are represented via "type variables" which are specified with a single uppercase letter (`A`, `B`, etc).

 ##### Parametric Polymorphism